mattmccarthyy/Statistical-Consulting-/README.md

 Links in the OneDrive will be updated should anything change.
-Still, familiarise yourself with how to put raw data from the GitHub.
+Still, familiarise yourself with how to pull raw data from the GitHub.
 I will explain this, only takes two minutes.

 R contains all R scripts we write.
 Please label neatly.